samdatkins/sing-along/README.md

 ## Running the project

 - Backend
+  - Run `poetry install` from the root of the project
-  - Run `docker-compose up` from the root of the project
+  - Run `docker-compose up --build` from the root of the project
   - To access the backend api, go to `localhost:8080/api` in a browser
   - To access the Django Admin, go to `localhost:8080/admin` in a browser
 - Frontend